Skip to main content

 It also keeps compensation and ownership distinct.
 Your agreement can document ownership or partnership-interest percentages separately from pay terms.
 In one sample partnership agreement, interests are explicitly listed as 84% and 16%.

 Treat this as a policy you can update, not a permanent formula.
-The grounding pack supports reviewing partner remuneration and profit-sharing approaches over time under uncertainty, and one source notes it is still an open question whether change momentum persists long term.
+Review partner remuneration and profit-sharing approaches over time as the business evolves — whether change momentum persists long term remains an open question.

 The first risk is overcommitting the fixed salary layer.
 If baseline pay only works in stronger periods, cashflow pressure can rise when collections slow.